3.6 Provisions, Contingent Liabilities and Contingent Assets Provisions:

 3.15 Revenue Recognition Sale of Products

-Revenue from sale of products is recognised when control of the products has transferred, being when the products are delivered to the customer.
-Delivery occurs when the products have been shipped or delivered to the specific location as the case may be, the risks of loss has been transferred, and either the customer has accepted the products in accordance with the sales contract, or the Company has objective evidence that all criteria for acceptance have been satisfied.
+Revenue is recognized on transfer of property in goods or on transfer of significant risks and rewards of ownership to the buyer, for a consideration, without the seller retaining any effective control over the goods.
+This occurs when the products have been shipped or delivered to the specific location as the case may be, the risks of loss has been transferred, and either the customer has accepted the products in accordance with the sales contract, or the Company has objective evidence that all criteria for acceptance have been satisfied.
 Sale of products include related ancillary services, if any.

 Revenue is only recognised to the extent that it is highly probable that a significant reversal will not occur.
 A liability is recognised for expected volume discounts payable to customers in relation to sales made until the end of the reporting period.
 Any obligation to provide a refund is recognised as a provision.
 A receivable is recognised when the goods are delivered as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due.